Background pattern

 If you have used more Lacovin than you should, consult your doctor or pharmacist immediately.

-Accidental or intentional overdose of topical minoxidil will produce an increase in the intensity of dermatological side effects, especially pruritus (itching), dryness, skin irritation, and eczema (acute or chronic inflammatory skin condition).
+The accidental or intentional overdose of minoxidil after topical application will produce an increase in the intensity of adverse effects of a dermatological nature, especially pruritus (itching), dermatitis (redness), dryness, skin irritation, and eczema (inflammatory skin condition).

-The signs and symptoms after accidental or intentional ingestion of minoxidil may include, among others, hypotension (low blood pressure), tachycardia (rapid heart rate), edema (swelling, excessive accumulation of fluid), and congestive heart failure (heart failure).
+The signs and symptoms after accidental or intentional ingestion of minoxidil may include, among others, hypotension (low blood pressure), tachycardia (rapid heart rate), edema (swelling), and congestive heart failure.

-Apply the missed dose as soon as possible and then follow the schedule recommended by your doctor or pharmacist.
-Do not use a double dose to compensate for the missed doses.
+Apply the forgotten dose as soon as possible and then follow the schedule recommended by your doctor or pharmacist.
+Do not use a double dose to make up for forgotten doses.

 Apply the next dose as usual and continue your treatment.

-Discontinuing treatment for 3-4 months may cause you to return to your initial state of alopecia before treatment.
+Discontinuing treatment for 3-4 months may cause you to return to the initial state of alopecia before treatment.

-If symptoms appear, consult your doctor or pharmacist.
+If you experience any of the symptoms described, consult your doctor or pharmacist.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-Seek immediate medical attention if you notice any of the following symptoms – you may require urgent medical treatment.
+Immediately contact a doctor if you notice any of the following symptoms - you may need urgent medical treatment.

-The most frequently reported side effects are pruritus (itching), dermatitis (redness), dryness, skin irritation, eczema (inflammatory skin condition), hirsutism (excessive hair growth on the skin), generally of mild to moderate intensity and reversible upon discontinuation of treatment.
+The most frequently reported side effects are pruritus (itching), dermatitis (redness), dryness, skin irritation, eczema (inflammatory skin condition), and hypertrichosis (hair growth on the skin), usually of mild to moderate intensity and reversible upon discontinuation of treatment.

 Uncommon(may affect up to 1 in 100 people):